 The first Christmas will involve tears, but that’s an important part of recovery.
 Don’t avoid mentioning the loved one you’ve lost.
 Instead, talk about them freely.
 Share the good memories.
 And if you find yourself laughing, consider those smiles a cherished legacy of the person whom you miss so very much.

 For most of us, grieving turns our focus inward.
 We grieve for ourselves, for what might have been, for what we once had that has been taken from us.
 The Christmas season offers an opportunity to direct our efforts outward.
 During this season for giving, do something for others.
-Make a memorial gift in memory of your loved one--in our area, options include the North Texas Food Bank, the Salvation Army, and numerous charities.
+Make a memorial gift in memory of your loved one to your local Food Bank, the Salvation Army, or your favorite charity.
 Involve yourself in a project through your church.
 Take a name from an Angel Tree at one of the malls and shop for a child whose smile you may not see but which will warm your heart nevertheless.

 When you’re grieving, it’s easy to be overwhelmed by Christmas, especially the modern version.
 The echoes of angel voices are drowned out by music from iPods.
 The story of Jesus’ birth gives way to reruns of “Frosty, The Snowman.”
 Gift cards from Best Buy and WalMart replace the offerings of gold, frankincense, and myrrh.
 If you find the season getting you down, the burden of your loss too great to bear, read once more the Christmas story in Luke, chapter 2.
 Even when you celebrate it alone, this is the true meaning of Christmas.

 Important Note: My first novel in the Prescription For Trouble series, Code Blue, is supposed to be available from Amazon as a free Kindle download through this weekend.
 For a while there was a glitch at Amazon, but the link is now fixed.
 Go here to get the free download.
 Thanks for your patience.